halst/markright/README.md

 ## Centered text

-Everything that starts with 8 spaces or more should be centered:
+Everything that starts with 5 spaces or more (and is not inside a nested block) should be centered:

                                    Title
                                    =====